 WE@UCLA

 The UCLA Women in Engineering program, known as WE@UCLA, is an institutionalized student support program within the UCLA Henry Samueli School of Engineering and Applied Science (HSSEAS) Dean’s office; run by full-time professional staff.
-There is no membership, it’s not a club, and the program is open to all UCLA Samueli students who support the mission.
+There is no membership, it’s not a club, and the program is open to all UCLA Samueli students.

 Mission

 The UCLA Women in Engineering program (WE@UCLA) is committed to enabling the full participation, success, and advancement of women in engineering and computer science.
-The program is open to all students who support this mission.
-WE@UCLA promotes an environment that enhances the personal and professional development of women, provides opportunities and resources to develop self-efficacy and leadership skills, and facilitates a rewarding career path after graduation.
+The program is open to all UCLA Samueli students.
+WE@UCLA promotes an environment that enhances the personal and professional development of students, provides opportunities and resources to develop self-efficacy and leadership skills, and facilitates a rewarding career path after graduation.

 Mission

 The UCLA Women in Engineering program (WE@UCLA) is committed to enabling the full participation, success, and advancement of women in engineering and computer science.
-The program is open to all students who support this mission.
+The program is open to all students.
 WE@UCLA promotes an environment that enhances the personal and professional development of women, provides opportunities and resources to develop self-efficacy and leadership skills, and facilitates a rewarding career path after graduation.

 Program Overview